finopsfoundation/kpis/waste-sensors/README.md

 ## Usage

 Tools implement their own visualization and remediation code and use the *id* key to get the descriptions from GitHub to be displayed in the user-interface.
-This is to standardized terms across the FinOps domain.
+This is to standardize terms across the FinOps domain.
 The *id* key is not intended to change over time, however tools should periodically check if the *id* key for a specific implementation still exists on GitHub and raise an exception if it doesn't.

 ## Waste KPIs